qunicorn/qunicorn-core/docs/tutorials/getting_started.rst

 VSCode
 ################

-For vscode install the python extension and add the poetry venv path to the folders the python extension searches for venvs.
+For VSCode, install the python extension and add the poetry venv path to the folders the python extension searches for venvs.

 On linux: